 Not everyone who trespasses on railroad property does so with bad intentions.
 Perhaps they think it's a faster way to get home from school or a good spot to take photos.
 Regardless of intent, trespassing isn't just illegal – it's dangerous.
 It takes a train traveling 55 mph more than a mile to stop.
 By the time a locomotive engineer sees a person on the tracks, it is too late to stop the train.

 The only safe, legal place to cross railroad tracks is at a designated pedestrian crossing.
-Also, crossing arms aren't just meant for automobiles – never walk around them.
+Remember, crossing arms aren't just meant for automobiles – never walk around them.

-Walking on or near railroad tracks to take photographs is extremely dangerous because you never know when a train will come along.
-Union Pacific urges professional and amateur photographers alike to set the right example for others by adhering to the safety guidelines.
+Walking on or near railroad tracks to take photographs is extremely dangerous.
+You should always expect a train.
+Union Pacific urges professional and amateur photographers alike to set the right example for others by adhering to safety guidelines.